-NB: A number of the trees implicated in the current phase of construction are growing in close proximity to each other and the crowns are distorted due to group pressure.
-The proposed pruning, although primarily to prevent crown damage during works, will result in a more symmetrical crown shape for a number of the trees.
+NB: Several the trees implicated in the current phase of construction are growing in close proximity to each other and the crowns are distorted due to group pressure.
+The proposed pruning, although primarily to prevent crown damage during works, will result in a more symmetrical crown shape for several the trees.
+The heavy reduction of tree T106 (London plane) will not impact on its long-term potential as the species is known for its tolerance of heavy pruning.

-7.3.
+5.3.
 Phase 2: Tree protection.

-- 7.3.1.
+- 5.3.1.
 All materials storage and mixing will be confined to areas outside the RPAs of the trees.
 Where mixing of materials is undertaken close to the RPAs, this should be on an impervious surface with no run-off to prevent chemical contamination of the RPA.

-- 7.3.2.
+- 5.3.2.
 All tree protection measures must be in place before any works commence or materials or machinery are brought onto site.
 An example of the recommended fencing is given in Appendix B figures 1 & 2.
+It is proposed that trees T110-T112 & T208 have the trunks boxed in by robust fencing to ensure there is no damage to the bark of the trees.
 Where sections of the RPA are outside of the protective fencing temporary ground protection must be installed, if the existing surface is not hard standing, to prevent soil compaction.
 Once installed, ground protection must not be moved or altered without prior consultation with the arboriculturalist or Local Authority Tree Officer.
 Protection measures will remain in place throughout the following processes:

 - Contractor occupancy

 - Plant and materials delivery

 - Demolition/construction works

 - Installation of utilities

 - Completion of development

-- 7.3.3.
+- 5.3.3.
 Refer to drawing TPP_BRILLPLE_1 for locations of areas requiring tree protection.
 The use of a proprietary ground protection system such as Eve Trakway would be suitable and provides flexibility in positioning panels.
+The carrying capacity of this system is up to 70 tonnes (TuffTrak) on most terrains and Euromat (up to 30 tonnes and rubber wheeled vehicles only, on